SohamTilekar/vidiopy/docs/getting_started/basic_concepts.md

 ### Applying Effects to a VideoClip

-There are May effects that can be applied to the VideoClip.
-Some of them are: resize, crop, subclip, fx, etc.
+Various effects can be applied to a VideoClip, including resize, crop, subclip, fx, etc.:

 ```python
 clip = resize(clip, width=360) # Resize the clip to the given width